-26. Missing Child or Adult at Risk on Match Days
+29. Missing Child or Young Person on Match Days

-The following are actions that should be taken should a child or adult at risk go missing during the course of a Foundation activity:
+The following are actions that should be taken should a young person go missing during the course of a training session or match:

 - 1. Always remain calm.
-If not yourself, ascertain who was the last person to see the child or adult at risk. - 2.
-Search the area where the child or adult at risk was last seen.
-Get assistance if practicable. - 3.
-Contact the Club's Safeguarding Officer, who will advise and liaise with parents and the police.
-Should the Safeguarding Officer not be immediately available then the stadium safeguarding officer must contact the police direct.
-Do not delay. - 4.
-Be able to provide name, address, age, description and clothing of the missing child or adult at risk. - 5.
-In the event of the child or adult at risk returning, do not leave the area until the Safeguarding Officer or equivalent and or the police have arrived.
+If not yourself ascertain, who was, the last person to see the child/young person. - 2.
+Search the area where the young person was last seen.
+Get assistance to do if practicable. - 3.
+Contact the club's Safeguarding and Welfare Officer, who will advise and liaise with Parents and the Police.
+Should the Club Safeguarding and Welfare Officer not be immediately available then the stadium safeguarding officer must contact the Police direct.
+Do not delay.
+Details of the Club's Matchday Safeguarding Officer is detailed in the Club's Match Information Pack. - 4.
+Be in a position to be able to provide name, address, age, description and clothing of the missing young person. - 5.
+Do not leave the area until the Lead Designated Club Safeguarding Welfare Officer or equivalent and or the Police, have arrived in the event of the young person returning.